Rosana (footballer): Club career

 Rosana played for several years in Brazil before moving to Austria in 2004.
 There she played as a left winger for SV Neulengbach.
 In 2005–06 she was the ÖFB-Frauenliga's top goal scorer, with 26 goals.

 At the 2008 WPS International Draft Rosana was selected by Sky Blue FC of Women's Professional Soccer (WPS).
 In her first season she scored five goals from a central playmaking role.
 Teammate Yael Averbuch questioned Rosana's defensive capabilities: "for some reason, whenever we meet about defending, the usually quite fluent Rosana no longer speaks or understands English!"

-She signed with French UEFA Women's Champions League title holders Olympique Lyon in September 2011.
+She signed with French UEFA Women's Champions League title holders Lyon in September 2011.
 From February 2011 until September she had been back in Brazilian football, playing for Centro Olímpico.

 In summer 2013 Rosana joined Norwegian club Avaldsnes.
 She recommended that the club's owners also sign her compatriot, Debinha, at the same time.
 In one-and-a-half seasons in Norway, Rosana and Debinha became key players, with Rosana becoming captain of the team.

 Rosana played for São José in the 2014 International Women's Club Championship.
 She scored in the Brazilian club's 2–0 final win over English wild card entrant Arsenal Ladies.
 She agreed a return to the United States, with National Women's Soccer League (NWSL) team Houston Dash, in December 2014.

 Before Rosana could play for Houston she was included in an 18-month residency programme intended to prepare Brazil's national team for the 2015 FIFA Women's World Cup in Canada and the 2016 Rio Olympics.
 She finished the 2015 season back in Norway with Avaldsnes, and scored in the Norwegian Women's Cup final, which Avaldsnes lost 3–2 to LSK Kvinner FK.
 In January 2016 Rosana joined French club Paris Saint-Germain.
 She returned to Brazilian football with São José in August 2016.

 The North Carolina Courage signed Rosana on 10 January 2017, after acquiring her rights in a deal brokered by the Courage's prior organization, the Western New York Flash.
 She appeared in 4 matches before being waived on 21 June 2017, due to a lack of playing time with the Courage and opportunities to play elsewhere.
 After spending the 2018 season with Santos, Rosana announced her retirement from football.

 In 2020 she came out of retirement to play for Palmeiras, before retiring again in February 2021 and joining Club Athletico Paranaense as the coach of their new women's team.